oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  > **_Note:_** This step may have been completed in an earlier section of the example.
 If so, you can skip this section and use the deployed Model for the Monitor.
 If you need to train and deploy the Model, follow the pipeline instructions at:
  - [Train and Deploy Model](../readme.md#create-kubeflow-pipeline)

+### Review the Deployment & Identify the Deployment ID

- - The Pipeline will create a new Deployment.
+ The Pipeline will create a new Deployment.
 It will be at the top of the Deployment list.

+ > **_Note:_** The Deployment ID will be required during the Monitor Creation section.
+The ID is available using the following steps:

+ - Select the Deployment Name
+ - The Deployment ID will is at the top of the screen.
+It is of the form "dkube-insurance-pl-xxxxxx".
+This will be used as *\<your-deployment-id\>* during the Monitor Creation section.

 ## Create Monitor